infosoftstudio/lightweight-charts/BUILDING.md

 - `npm run rollup` - runs Rollup to bundle code
 - `npm run build` - compiles source code and bundles it (as one word for `npm run tsc && npm run rollup`)
+- `npm run build:watch` - the same as `npm run build`, but watches for source code changes
 - `npm run build:prod` - the same as `npm run build`, but also bundles production (minified) builds

 ## Testing